 History of the Car

 Remember to ask the dealer about the history of the car.
 It is a good idea to know how often, where, by whom, and when the car has been used.
 Many a times this is supported by paperwork.
 Many a times some of the parts of the overall performance is comprised when buying such cars.
-Doing so could actually be saving you from a rip-off is the car has any technical issues.
+Doing so could actually be saving you from a rip-off if the car has any technical issues.

 Demo car prices can be negotiated.
-Remember these cars and unwanted cars and dealers get huge commissions from the manufacturer to get rid of the car.
+Remember these cars are unwanted cars and dealers get huge commissions from the manufacturer to get rid of the car.
 Thus, they may be able to give you a better rate by lowering their commission to some extent.

 Study of Prices

 It is a good idea to get an idea of the new car prices.
 This would help in negotiating the price.
 It is also a good idea to get a rough estimate on the costs of an old or used car as it has substantial wear-and-tear, making it higher.

 A thorough analysis must be done on new versus old cars.
 If the selling price of the demo car is not very high as compared to the new car, it is wise to go for a new car.
 This is because insurance, warranty, and maintenance costs may be higher for demo cars.
 Thus, do a complete study before selecting the right car.